pebakery/pebakery/README.md

 ### Compiling

-Nightly binaries can be compiled by running `BinaryPublish.ps1 -nightly` on PowerShell.
+Nightly binaries can be compiled by running `.\BinaryPublish.ps1 -nightly` on PowerShell.

 - `Publish\PEBakery-nightly-rt` : Runtime-dependent binary
-- `Publish\PEBakery-nightly-sc` : Standalone binary
+- `Publish\PEBakery-nightly-sc_{arch}` : Standalone binary for a specific architecture

 ### Testing